shieldgenerator7/DnD-Stories/Library/Class_RealityBender_DC20.md

 -   Expertise.
 Gain expertise in a skill you’re proficient in by losing expertise in another skill.
 -   Alignment.
 Change your alignment.
 -   Affinity.
 Switch out a Bond Affinity option you know with another one you don’t know.
 -   Ability (Level 5).
-Increase an ability score by up to your spellcasting ability modifier, by decreasing another ability score by the same amount.
+Increase an ability score by up to your prime modifier, by decreasing another ability score by the same amount.
 This feature allows an ability score to go above 20, but not above 30.
 -   Bonded Schools (Level 7).
 Switch out one of your bonded schools for a different school that you don’t know.
 You still remember spells from your old bonded school, but can’t cast them.
 -   Bending Trick (Level 9).
 Switch out one of your Bending Trick spells for a new Bending Trick spell with the same upgrades as the old Bending Trick.
 -   Race (Level 11).
 Change part of your race.
 Gain a feature from a race by losing an existing feature not from that race, if you have one.
 You may also choose which part of your appearance changes.
 You must have seen the new race at least once.
 If you use this option multiple times, you become the new race completely when all the features of your old race are gone.